UtrechtUniversity/ricgraph/docs/ricgraph_explorer.md

 For all of these buttons the results are shown on the [results page](#results-page).

 ### Results page
-The results page will look different depending what results are shown.
+The results page will look different depending on what results are shown.
 The figure below shows an example of a part of the skills in an organization.
 Click on it to enlarge.